 Homemade shamrock shakes are a fun, festive way to celebrate St. Patrick’s Day!
 And because grown-ups need luck of the Irish too, there are grasshopper cocktails to create.

 With the Luck o’ the Irish of St. Patrick’s Day coming up next weekend, my boys have been craving green food.
 Not the kind of leafy greens that I’ve been trying to get them to love since birth, but the kind of kid-magnet sweet stuff made with green food coloring.
 Specifically, they’ve been sucked into the seasonal marketing vortex of a certain shake–available only at a specific establishment that serves “shakes.”
 Only they can’t call them “milkshakes” because they don’t contain enough dairy products to legally apply moniker.
 True story.

-Thankfully, my boys mama–that’s me–believes in real milkshakes.
-Made with real ice cream and milk.
+I believe in real milkshakes for my boys.
+Made with real vanilla ice cream and milk.
 They love that about me.
 And while deliciously minty shakes satisfy child-like cravings, sometimes the grown-ups want a little more than a milkshake.

 I make no apologies.
 It had to happen.